nhsengland/sharing-platform-docs/research/other/workspaces.md

 ### Short term (in Kahootz)

 * Establish best practise for creating a workspace within the existing service
-* Create guidelines for creating accessible workspaces
+* Create guidelines for workspace managers about creating accessible workspaces
-* Communicate these guidelines to workspace managers and customer support teams
+* Communicate these guidelines and raise awareness with workspace managers and customer support teams
-* As a priority - scope the additional functionality of draft, save and preview functions into the existing workspaces
+* As a priority - scope the additional functionality of 'draft, save and preview' functions into the existing workspaces

 ### Long term